 Take aerobic exercise – run, walk, jog, swim.
 Regular exercise for 45-60 minutes 3-4 times per week, where you get out of breath for at least 20 is what’s required.
 According to the Mayo Clinic, exercise makes the heart stronger and it pumps more blood with less effort, lowering blood pressure.

-Avoid Stress – Stress has a devastating effect on blood pressure.
+- Avoid Stress – Stress has a devastating effect on blood pressure.
 Stress causes the heart to beat faster and the blood vessels to narrow (1).
 Pinpoint your stress triggers, and try to cut those people and things out of your life.
 Make time to relax and calm down.
-Watch funny films, listen to calm music, pray, meditate, try yoga or a sauna, take ashwagandha.
+Watch funny films, listen to calm music, pray, meditate, try yoga (there’s research) or a sauna, take Ashwagandha and Boswellia.
 Plan your weeks better, include times when you work, times when you relax, times when you are enjoying other interests.
-Cultivate a regular sleeping regime.

-Eat a Rainbow Diet – in research, women who stuck most closely to the Rainbow Diet over a 15 year period, avoided 11 chronic illnesses that beset the Western World – one being high blood pressure.
+Eat a Rainbow Diet – In research, women who stuck most closely to the Rainbow Diet over a 15 year period, avoided 11 chronic illnesses that beset the Western World – one being high blood pressure.

 Moderate drinking – while a glass of red wine appears beneficial in lowering blood pressure, a bottle a day most definitely increases blood pressure levels.